-This past Mother’s Day, I decided that I wanted my preschool co-op class to work on a project for their Moms.
-So many of the kids have never been to traditional school, so their Moms had never been the recipients of handmade projects.
+Way back when my kids were much younger, we used to belong to a homeschool co-op.
+I often taught classes, including a few years of teaching preschool.
+One year, I decided that I wanted my preschool co-op class to work on a project for their Moms.
+Many of the kids have never been to traditional school, so their Moms had never been the recipients of handmade projects made at school.

-I really kept wavering about what I should make with them, but then I thought of the fun, inexpensive, and educational (great fine motor practice, as well as math for patterns) craft of pasta necklaces.
+I really kept wavering about what I should make with them, but then I thought of the fun, inexpensive, and educational craft of pasta necklaces.
+Making pasta necklaces features great fine motor practice, as well as math for patterns.

 Here’s what you need to dye your own pasta for a variety of crafts (you can also dye rice with this same method for crafts or sensory tables):